KMJ (AM): Network affiliation

 The station was an affiliate of the Don Lee Network, and also carried CBS Radio Network broadcasts until 1936, when KMJ switched its affiliation to the NBC Red Network.
 It remained an NBC affiliate until NBC ceased hourly newscasts in the 1990s.
 KMJ then joined ABC.
-When CBS was acquired by the Westinghouse Electric Corporation (later renamed CBS Corporation), CBS Radio acquired KMJ from American Radio Systems in 1998.
+After CBS was acquired by the Westinghouse Electric Corporation (later renamed CBS Corporation), CBS Radio acquired KMJ from American Radio Systems in 1998.
 It then began carrying CBS News at the beginning of most hours.

 "Modern" studios were constructed as an addition to the Fresno Bee Building on Van Ness Avenue.
 The studios were subsequently used by Valley Public Radio, and later, McClatchy donated the entire building to the Fresno Metropolitan Museum.
 The radio studio addition was demolished in 2007, as part of a renovation of the main building.

 At the outset of World War II, the Department of War selected KMJ as the primary medium for alerting Central California residents.
 It is still used for this purpose today as a primary entry point for the Emergency Alert System.

-From 1925 until 1987, KMJ was owned by McClatchy, which also owned KFBK in Sacramento, KBEE in Modesto, KERN in Bakersfield, and KKOH (formerly KOH) in Reno.
+From 1925 until 1987, KMJ was owned by McClatchy, which also owned KFBK in Sacramento, KBEE in Modesto, KERN in Bakersfield, and KOH in Reno.
 McClatchy Newspapers also owned three daily newspapers in Fresno, Sacramento, and Modesto.